Explains the two options to reship an already shipped order - Restore the order or Create another Shipment.

 Using the Create Another Shipment button will create another label as well as another shipment record for the order, but this shipment record will not contain any items or item details.

-Each shipment on the order will have its own unique tracking number, available under the Shipment Activity section in the Order Details screen.
+Each shipment for the order will have its own unique tracking number.
+The tracking number is located in the Shipment Review Card for the selected shipment.

 Notifications for Additional Shipments

 Since these are new shipments, ShipStation will try to send new customer notification emails and marketplace notifications unless these options are first disabled for the shipment.

 For a smoother notification process, the following options may work better for your needs:

 These features are the most efficient methods to ensure your customers and marketplaces are updated properly.